Dalmatian city-states

-Dalmatian city-states were formerly Roman municipalities in Dalmatia where the local Romance population survived the Barbarian invasions after the fall of the Western Roman Empire in the 400s CE.
+Dalmatian city-states were formerly Roman municipalities in Dalmatia where the local Romance population survived the Barbarian invasions after the fall of the Western Roman Empire in the 400s AD.
 Eight little cities were created by the indigenous Illyro-Roman inhabitants of the region, who maintained political links with the Eastern Roman Empire, which in return defended these cities, enabling their commercial trade with Byzantium.

 The original names of these city-states were Arba, Cattarum, Crespa, Jadera, Ragusium, Spalatum, Tragurium, and Vecla.
 The language and the laws were initially Latin, but after a few centuries, they developed their own vulgar Latin language, Dalmatian, which survived into the 19th century.
 The cities were maritime centers with important commerce links, mainly with the Italian Peninsula and with the rising Republic of Venice.

 History

 Dalmatia was inhabited by autochthonous Illyrian tribe Dalmatae since the Iron Age.
 The Roman–Dalmatae Wars lasted until 33 BC when Octavian installed Roman hegemony in Dalmatia.
 The defeat of the Great Illyrian Revolt began the integration of Dalmatia which in turn led to the Romanization of the region by the early Middle Ages.
 Dalmatian language evolved from the vulgar Latin of the Illyro-Romans.
 After the fall of the Western Roman Empire, Dalmatia consisted of a group of coastal cities functioning much like city-states, with extensive autonomy, but without control of the rural hinterland controlled by the Slavic tribes who arrived after 640 AD.
 These city-states were characterized by common Latin laws, Catholic religion, language, commerce, and political and administrative structures.